Jan and Dean: 1966–68: Berry's car wreck

 On April 12, 1966, Berry received severe head injuries in an automobile accident on Whittier Drive, just a short distance from Dead Man's Curve in Beverly Hills, California, two years after the song had become a hit.
-He was on his way to a business meeting when he crashed his Corvette into a parked truck on Whittier Drive, near the intersection of Sunset Boulevard, in Beverly Hills.
-He also had separated from his girlfriend of seven years, singer-artist Jill Gibson, later a member of the Mamas & the Papas for a short time, who also had co-written several songs with him.
-Berry was in a coma for more than two months; he awoke on the morning of June 16.
+He was en route to a business meeting when he crashed his Corvette into a parked truck on Whittier Drive, near the intersection of Sunset Boulevard, in Beverly Hills.
+Berry also had separated from his girlfriend of seven years, singer-artist Jill Gibson, later a member of the Mamas & the Papas for a short time, who also had co-written several songs with him.
+He was in a coma for more than two months before finally awakening on the morning of June 16.

 Berry recovered from brain damage and partial paralysis.
-He had limited use of his right arm, and had to learn to write with his left hand and had to learn to walk again.
+He had limited use of his right arm, and had to learn to write with his left hand as well as learning to walk again.

 In Berry's absence, Torrence released several singles on the J&D Record Co. label and recorded Save for a Rainy Day in 1966, a concept album featuring all rain-themed songs.
 Torrence posed with Berry's brother Ken for the album cover photos.
 Columbia Records released one single from the project ("Yellow Balloon") as did the song's writer, Gary Zekley, with the group the Yellow Balloon.